Supreme Court won't take up Ghislaine Maxwell's appeal of sex-trafficking conviction

 Senior Justice Department officials unsuccessfully petitioned a federal court in New York to unseal grand jury material in Epstein's case, and Deputy Attorney General Todd Blanche met with Maxwell in Tallahassee, Florida, in July to discuss her relationship with Epstein and the allegations against her.

-The Supreme Court's rejection of Maxwell's case means her conviction and sentence will remain intact.
+The Supreme Court's rejection of Maxwell's case means her conviction and sentence will remain intact, barring a presidential pardon.

 At the heart of Maxwell's appeal is a 2007 nonprosecution agreement between the U.S. attorney in Miami and Epstein, which she argued barred her prosecution for sex-trafficking violations.